 Some policies are reasonably large in terms of value of assets under management.
-However, the largest single policy represents less than 5% of total pooled funds under management.
+The largest single policy represents approximately 6% of total assets under management.

 The market is served by a relatively small number of financial advisors, and consequently there is risk concentration such that potentially similar policyholder behaviours may impact the terms the Company is able to offer, in particular where schemes may be related within industry or employment sector.